Helping someone to make a suicide safety plan can sometimes be helpful for someone suicidal.

 A safety plan identifies the practical steps the person can take when managing a suicidal crisis that they understand will help them regain a sense of control, and identify the support systems available to them.

-This plan must be achievable and realistic.
+Helping Someone: The plan must be achievable and realistic

 It is important that the safety plan also includes contacts that are available at all times, such as:

 These numbers need to be written down and easily accessible for the person in the event that their suicidal thoughts intensify and immediate assistance is needed.

 The contract can specify what is to happen when it is clear that the person is at imminent risk i.e., presenting at emergency in hospital, or calling an ambulance.

 For more information see our Making a safety plan page.

 On the Line has launched ReMinder – a suicide safety plan that you can download onto your Android or Apple phone to create a simple plan that can be accessed at any time.

 ReMinder is a self-managed resource for users to adopt as part of their own coping strategy and does not link to any existing client management plans.
 On the Line counsellors do not have access to view any information added to make up a users suicide safety plan.

 - Create your own team of personal contacts